 - Intern Report High Value Care Curriculum: report done as part of Duke General Medicine Intern Report series focusing on high-value care and projects;

-- Intern and Senior Resident Safety Reports: reports done as part of the Duke General Medicine Report series – monthly for interns focusing on Safety Reporting System events and weekly for residents focusing on a QI/PS issue in a recent patient;
+- Intern and Senior Resident Safety Reports: reports done as part of the Duke General Medicine Report series – monthly for interns focusing on Safety Reporting System events and twice monthly for residents focusing on a QI/PS issue in a recent patient;

 - GME Trainee Performance Incentive Program: system-wide program promoting residency program engagement in health system improvement by providing financial incentives to trainees based on performance on strategic priorities for the health system.
-This has recently included metrics such as patient satisfaction, hospital readmissions, ED to inpatient patient flow and safety reporting;
+This has recently included metrics such as patient satisfaction, hospital readmissions, hand hygiene and safety reporting;

 - Individual Performance Improvement Modules: structured opportunity for second- and third-year residents to implement the Model for Improvement and complete individual performance review with real-time peer performance feedback on a general medicine topic and creation of a SMART goal for personalized improvement and reassessment later in the academic year.
 Previous projects have included appropriate application of USPSTF guideline-recommended screening, follow-up of ambulatory lab testing, goals of care discussion, and, since 2018, management of patients recommended for one of the following services: statin initiation with elevated ASCVD risk, improvement in A1c for patients with current levels <=9, or colorectal cancer screening.